falexwolf/falexwolf.me/research.md

 ## Generative models predict single-cell perturbation effects

 [<img src="https://pbs.twimg.com/media/EAq3dqdUwAEQssP?format=jpg&name=900x900" style="width: 140px; margin: 15px 10px 5px 0px"  align="left">](/publications#P27)
-Using a model called scGen, we demonstrated that generative models predict single-cell perturbation effects out-of-sample [[P27](/publications#P27)].
-The approach enables training models to predict the effects of disease and disease treatment across cell types and species.
-While the first implementation of scGen relied on latent space vector arithmetics, we recently published an end-to-end-trained model based on a conditional variational autoencoder: transformer VAE [[P28](/publications#P28)].
+We showed that generative models are able to predict single-cell perturbation responses out-of-sample [[P27](/publications#P27)].
+In principle, this approach should enable training models to predict the effects of disease and disease treatment across cell types and species.
+While the first implementation of the approach (scGen) relied on latent space vector arithmetics, we recently published an end-to-end-trained model based on a conditional variational autoencoder (trVAE) [[P28](/publications#P28)].

 {P28}